QianJin2013/android-gcc-toolchain/README.md

  -C             Set $CC_target,$CXX_target,$LINK_target,...,$NM_target
                 e.g. export CC_target=".../std-toolchains/.../bin/gcc"

-Compiler options:
- --ccache       Speed up compilation by CCACHE.
-This will wrap android gcc...
+CCACHE option: Speed up repeating compilation
-                or $CC... or $CC_target... with ccache.
-When in -c or -C mode, this implies appending a host-side hack option "ccache".
+ --ccache       Means compilers(gcc/g++/cc/c++) will run via ccache command.
+                Redirect mode: android compilers use ccache.
+                $CC mode(-c): android compilers use ccache.
+                $CC_target mode(-C): android and host compilers use ccache.
-                If $USE_CCACHE is 1 then this option is implied.
+                Note: If $USE_CCACHE is 1 then this option is implied.

-Hack options:
- --hack  HACK   Hack host(local) compiler commands.
-Must be combination of
-                available options(use --help-hack to show), joined by comma.
-                This option only works for -c or -C option.
-                For detail, refer to "About Hack mode" section.
+Host compiler option: Add/remove options to host compiler forcibly --host  RULES  Mandatory host compiler rules.
+Must be a comma joined
+                combination of available rules(Use --help-host to show).
+                Only works for $CC_target mode(-C).
+                This is done by supersede host compiler in $PATH by some wrapper scripts to add/remove option then transfer to original.

 Other options:
  --version      Show version of this tool
- - or --        Means the end of options and next arg is CMD.
-But if nothing followed, then just print output the bin dir(slash ended).
+ -|--           Means the end of options and next arg is CMD.
+But if nothing
+                followed, then just print output the bin dir(slash ended).
 --------------------------------------------------------------------------------
 CMD and ARGS: The external command to be run